-This shows that correct communications between the computer and the Searam has been established.
+This shows that correct communications between the computer and the SEARAM has been established.

-If the Searam does not respond as shown above:
+If the system does not respond as shown above:

-- Click Connect SEARAM again to attempt to establish communications. - Check cabling between the computer and Searam. - Verify the correct instrument was selected and the serial port settings were entered correctly in the Configuration Options dialog box.
+- Click Connect again to attempt to establish communications. - Check cabling between the computer and the SEARAM. - Verify the correct instrument was selected and the COM settings were entered correctly in the Configure menu.

-11. Display Searam status information by clicking Status on the Toolbar.
+7. Display SEARAM status information by clicking Status on the Toolbar.
 The display looks like this:

-'''

-S>ds
+''' S>ds

-SBE17plus version 2 SEARAM V1.6 05/12/2013 12:30:43 batt type=NIMH ncasts = 7 samples = 22128 free bytes= 16771072 number of frequency channels suppressed = 0 number of voltage channels suppressed = 0 number of scans averaged = 1 primary conductivity advanced 0 scans secondary conductivity advanced 0 scans
+SBE17plus version 2 SEARAM V1.6 09/12/2004 12:30:43 batt type=NIMH ncasts = 7 samples = 22128 free bytes= 16771072 number of frequency channels suppressed = 0 number of voltage channels suppressed = 0 number of scans averaged = 1 primary conductivity advanced 0 scans secondary conductivity advanced 0 scans

-Auto fire not armed
+Auto fire not armed S> '''

-'''

-12. Command the Searam to go to sleep (quiescent state) by typing QS and pressing the Enter key.
+8. Command the SEARAM to go to sleep (quiescent state) by typing QS and pressing the Enter key.

-The Searam is ready for programming and deployment.
+The SEARAM is ready for programming and deployment.

-Section 4: Deploying and Operating Searam
+Section 4: Deploying and Operating SEARAM